-The EVOKE Mio by Orla Kiely will be on sale exclusively at John Lewis from early November and at independent retailers from March 2011, priced at £149.99.
+The Pure Evoke Mio by Orla Kiely will be on sale exclusively at John Lewis from early November and at independent retailers from March 2011.